domarp-j/gitpitch-intermittent-test-failures/PITCHME.md

 - Don't randomize your test data
 - Don't use Faker, which might return strings in a format that code doesn't handle properly
-  - Names: D'Angelo, Doe-Smith, Smith Jennings
-  - Phone numbers in different formats
 - If you do need to randomize data, output it with test error messages to make debugging easier

+Note:
+Names: D'Angelo, Doe-Smith, Smith Jennings
+Phone numbers in different formats

 ---